Up to CHF 99

 Initially, you complete a detailed medical questionnaire that takes about 5 to 10 minutes.
 You answer questions about your hair loss pattern, medical history, current medications, and possible allergies.
 Optionally, you can upload photos of your scalp that help the doctor with assessment, with all information transmitted encrypted and subject to the Swiss Data Protection Act (DSG).

-Subsequently, medical evaluation follows, typically within 24 to 48 hours.
+Subsequently, medical evaluation follows, typically within 1-2 business days after complete documents are received.
 A licensed Swiss doctor carefully reviews your information, assesses medical suitability, and recommends appropriate treatment.
 If there are uncertainties or additional information is needed, the doctor contacts you directly, ensuring that treatment is tailored to your individual profile.

 After approval, a digital prescription is issued and transmitted to a Swiss partner pharmacy, where your treatment is prepared and discreetly packaged.
 Delivery occurs in neutral packaging within 2 to 5 business days throughout Switzerland with a tracking number for shipment tracking.
 Alternatively, you have the option to pick up medications directly at the pharmacy.